 - Following an initial peak in April 2020, successful implementation of NPIs including testing, contact tracing, quarantine of cases and social distancing prevent an ongoing rapid increase in cases. - Ongoing implementation of NPIs is required to prevent a significant recurrence of the disease as presymptomatic and mild cases prevent complete containment of the virus until a vaccine becomes available.
-Some NPIs may be introduced and reversed in a cyclical way to limit the number of cases. - Antibody testing may enable a proportion of the population with immunity to return to the workforce.
+Some NPIs may be lifted and re-introduced to limit the number of cases.